bjssacademy/advanced-tdd/chapter06/chapter06.md

 }
 ```

 We check that the single item priced at 495 results in that figure as the total.
+We've specified that we will use an OOP approach, with a `total()` method on a basket object.

+Our initial implementation can simply return the value 495 from `total()`.
+That gets our programming interface locked in, and our first test passing.

 ### Avoid weird stuff to start with